Rock: It's Your Decision is a 1982 Christian film about the evils of rock music.

-A Christian propaganda film about the evils of rock music.
-Jeff is given a dare by a preacher to give up rock music for a week, and research why it's bad.
-He takes him up on it, and soon ends up alienating everyone in sight as he becomes increasingly fundamentalist.
+The film centers on Jeff Sims, a teenager who is put under a bet by a preacher to give up rock music for two weeks, and research whether or not it's good for him as a Christian.
+Jeff takes him up on it, and soon ends up alienating everyone in sight as he becomes increasingly against rock and roll.

 - Easy Evangelism: Jeff goes from a rock fan to a rock hater at his pastor's and his parents' urging.

-- Parental Hypocrisy: Pastor Owen tells Jeff's mother that while she may not approve of his listening to rock music, scripture can be interpreted just as easily against her hobby of watching soap operas.
+- Pastor Owen tells Jeff's mother that while she may not approve of his listening to rock music, scripture can be interpreted just as easily against her hobby of watching soap operas.
 She ignores this.
 Later, when Jeff angrily calls her on condemning his behavior while watching "sex with commercials", she gets defensive and slaps him.
 Near the end, a line implies she is re-evaluating her lifestyle in the same way he did, and like him will begin preaching against something she once enjoyed harmlessly.